 Summer isn’t always cruel.
 Here’s raising a toast to the few good men and women, toiling in other corners and cross-roads for a greater dream.
 They are to me, the true humans of New Delhi.
 And they don’t need a t-shirt to proclaim that.

 These little discoveries, I long for.
-I hope to see on one of my wayward trips, dear reader, you.
+I hope to see you on one of my wayward trips.